 8. Take a whistle-stop tour around Scotland’s whisky distilleries

 Although a trip to Scotland may not be on the cards just yet, there is nothing stopping you from taking a virtual tour around some of the country’s well-known distilleries with The Glenturret, Talisker and Laphroaig offering 360° tours online.
 The Scotch Malt Whisky Society have even launched their own Online Member’s Room providing a virtual space for the global whisky community to come together and enjoy all things whisky, from home tastings to online masterclasses.
-A festival with a twist, enjoy the world’s first ever Lockdown Whisky Festival with an array of whisky brands including Glen Moray, Arran and BenRiach.
-The full three-hour livestream of the event can now be viewed on the Tomatin Distillery YouTube channel.
+Join an online tour with Once Upon a Whisky, who offer several virtual whisky tastings.

 9. Immerse yourself in Scotland with VisitScotland’s visual experiences